Internectio/Locuscraft/README.md

 Locuscraft should be a place of discovery.
 The first word in our motto is "learn".
 If you don't discover new information, then your learning is limited to things you already know about.
 Google is amazing and makes good information on the internet findable.
 The problem is, you have to know, or at least have an idea of what it is you are searching for.

 The purpose of categorization is to make entries you might be interested in more easily discoverable, by throwing them into branches you already have an interest in.
 An excellent example of categorization is Amazon's "shop by department".
 It breaks every product on their website down into categories.
-A user like myself might just go to "Electronics & Computers" then click "Wearable technology" and discover products I never knew existed.
+A user like myself might just go to "Electronics & Computers" then see "Wearable technology" and discover products I wouldn't have seen otherwise.
 After clicking this, you can break the department down into even narrower sub-categories.
 Why not do this with the internet's information too?
 If we value the internet so much, why shouldn't we pitch good information and sell it to internet users the same way a retail outlet would market its products to customers?

 Categories will be hierarchical, meaning there will be top-level, mid-level (possibly multiple), and bottom-level categories.
 Categories are used to give users another way to browse, find, or discover entries.
 Let's say a user is looking to buy a new chainsaw as an example.
 It could be navigated to like this: